spiceai/spiceai/README.md

 2. **Separation of materialization and storage/compute** compared with monolith data systems and data lakes.
 Keep compute colocated with source data while bringing a materialized working set next to your application, dashboard, or data/ML pipeline.

 3. **Edge to cloud native**.
-Chainable and designed to be deployed standalone, as a container sidecar, as a microservice, in a cluster across laptops, the Edge, On-Prem, to a POP, and to all public clouds.
+Designed to be deployed standalone, as a container sidecar, as a microservice, in a cluster across laptops, the Edge, On-Prem, to a POP, and to all public clouds.
+Spice instances can also be chained, and deployed distributed across tiers of infrastructure.

 ### Before Spice